imperva/dsfkit/README.md

     ```
 10. Extract the web console admin password and DSF URL using:
     ```bash
-    terraform output "web_console_admin_password" && terraform output "dsf_hub_web_console_url"
+    terraform output "dsf_hub_web_console"
     ```
 11. Access the DSF Hub by entering the DSF URL into a web browser.
-Enter “admin” as the username and the web_console_admin_password as the password outputted in the previous step.
+Enter “admin” as the username and the admin_password as the password outputted in the previous step.

 ```
 NOTE: The Terraform script is OS-Safe, as it doesn't run any bash script.